 Of course, if you went through all the trouble of dealing drugs, stealing property, or embezzling funds, it’s unlikely you’ rat yourself out to the government anyway.

-This list is by no means exhaustive.
-There are tons of crazy taxes that exist all over the world.
+The above list is by no means exhaustive.
+There are multitudes of crazy taxes hiding in plain sight, in tax codes all over the world (because who reads the tax code before traveling?)